remcobrilstra/AgentCorPy/agent_configs/README.md

 A data analysis agent with calculation tools:
 - Uses Claude 3 Sonnet via Anthropic
 - Has access to calculation and file reading tools
+- Uses a prompt file reference with parameters for specialized data analysis instructions
 - Restricted to `./data` directory

 ### `minimal_assistant.json`